-Raskob Day School is a co-educational school for students from diverse cultural and economic backgrounds with language-based learning disabilities.
-Raskob seeks to recognize and nurture the talents and strengths of each student while remediating areas of academic weakness through individualized curriculums and multi-sensory teaching approaches.
+Raskob Day School is a co-educational school for students with language-based learning disabilities.
+Raskob seeks to recognize and nurture the talents and strengths of each student while remediating areas of academic weakness in a safe, multi-sensory learning environment.

 What is Educational Therapy?